swayamsibun-mah/heston-spx-calibration-spy-pricing/README.md

 - Market implied volatilities
 - Model implied volatilities

 rather than option prices, resulting in a more stable calibration across strikes and maturities.
 Model option prices are computed using the Lewis Fourier pricing approach (Ref.
-4), from which the corresponding implied volatilities are obtained for comparison with market data.
+4 implemented in the `HestonFourierEuropean` module), from which the corresponding implied volatilities are obtained for comparison with market data.

 <img src="figures/iv_calibrated_plot.png" width="700">